cdn-lnk/pkmn-genII-moveset-guide/README.md

 Other good items are: quick claw, bright powder, scope lens(?), focus band and king's rock.

-* __If you can get the effect with items, do it__

-Example #1: A cloyster that knows withdraw versus a cloyster that doesn't know withdraw and trainer uses x defense.
-In both cases cloysters ends with +1 defense stage after one turn, however the latter has one extra slot for learning another move.

-Example #2: King's rock provides flinch.
-Is it better to have a powerful move with king's rock or have low kick plus black belt? #todo: math

-Item|Replaceable moves
--|-
-guard spec|mist
-miracle berry(rare as f***)|safeguard(kinf of)
-quick claw**|quick attack, extreme speed(kind of)
-king's rock|flinch

-Still slower than extreme speed and quick attack
-X special raises both special attack and special defense.
-X Accuracy completly ignores checks.

 * __Miracle berry for the win__

 Why cure only one status ailment if you can cure all of them?